 The Operational Communications (OpComm) Bureau is a support unit within the Department that is absolutely critical to the agency’s statewide law enforcement mission.

-Operating 24-hours-a-day, 365-days-a-year, 105 OpComm personnel operate communication centers in Flagstaff, Phoenix, and Tucson which provide dispatch services for the department and other law enforcement agencies statewide.
+Operating 24-hours-a-day, 365-days-a-year, 105 OpComm personnel operate communication centers in Phoenix and Tucson which provide dispatch services for the department and other law enforcement agencies statewide.

 Personnel working in these centers receive an extensive amount of intense training to become proficient in the many responsibilities they are tasked with.
 These employees train for anywhere from nine to twelve months and the training consists of both classroom and on-the-job training.
 At the conclusion of their training, OpComm personnel become some of the highest trained employees in the agency.

 The Central Communications Center is located in Phoenix and provides dispatch services for troopers and other law enforcement personnel in Maricopa County, including those assigned to the Capitol District.
 The center is the busiest of the two communications centers at DPS due to the high volume of calls for service which originate from motorists traveling along the Phoenix area freeway system.
 Calls for service to the center tend to spike during the morning and afternoon rush hours.

 The Southern Communications Center is located in Tucson and provides dispatch services for troopers and other law enforcement personnel assigned in the southern portion of the State.
 The center handles most DPS radio traffic originating from the busy U.S.-Mexico border region.
 The center also processes calls for service originating from throughout the Tucson and Pima County.
 In the summer months, the center becomes quite busy during major weather events such as monsoon dust storms that affect motorists in the region.